goldmansachs/docknight_lib/README.md

 * Adjust the main method `inputPath` and `outputPath`. `inputPath` is  either a path to single document or path of a directory (in which case all documents in the directory are processed as pdfs, one at a time). `outputPath` is a directory where the visual json will be saved.
 * Press the `Play` arrow!

+_vj comment_: Why `gs-maven-3.6.0`?

+_vj comment_: Need build instructions from the command line as well.

 ### Running using command line

 ```